aa6/nodejs_fuse_tests/fuse-loopback-readwrite.md

 Init doesn't return any values and would NOT raise any errors or exceptions if you'll pass an error code to the `cb` as an argument.

 ### readdir(path, cb)
 Called when a directory is being listed.
-Readdir is not called if the `path` entry wasn't listed by parent directory readdir call (if the entry doesn't exists).
 Always accepts only two input arguments.
+Always preceded with a `gettattr` call.
+Readdir is not called if the `path` entry wasn't listed by parent directory readdir call or preceding `getattr` returned an error (in common - if the entry doesn't exists).
+However it is possible to simulate the situation when `readdir` is called on a nonexistant entry but in that case error is ignored (possible bug) and `entries_array` is returned instead.

 **Parameters:**
 `path` Path to a file within the FUSE filesystem.
 Path is always starts with a directory separator (slash).